Significant and Premium Investor Visa Programs

 Before applying for a Significant Investor Visa (SIV), applicants need to be nominated by a state or territory government or Austrade.
 Austrade can nominate applicants and it can also refer applicants to states and territories for nomination.

 The advantage of a state or territory government nomination is that they provide ongoing support for SIV investors by assisting with settlement and connecting investors to support services and local information after arrival.
-If potential applicants are interested in being nominated by a state or territory government they can access the relevant links on the Department of Immigration and Border Protection’s webpage.
+If potential applicants are interested in being nominated by a state or territory government they can access the relevant links on the Department of Home Affairs' webpage.

 Potential applicants who are interested in being referred by Austrade to a state or territory government for nomination consideration can complete the Austrade referral form.
 There is no fee for referral but Austrade will undertake a background check before referring applicants to a state or territory government.

 Potential applicants interested in being nominated by Austrade, can complete an Austrade nomination form.
 Austrade charges a $1,000 application fee and will undertake a background check on all applicants.